CityOfZion/props_collection/sdk-ts/README.md

 neoxp run -i default.neo-express -s 3 -d
 ```

+#### Running the Tests

-Finally, run the test command at this project:
+Once the private blockchain is running, run the test command at this project:

 ```bash
 # Run all tests